 - many today, especially younger generations, have no problem with sharing financial information online and benefit from being able to plan their finances with a few clicks.

-Even so, financial advisorship still offers strong career prospects in the future – remember the 4X average job growth in the next 10 years.
+Even so, financial advisorship still offers strong career prospects in the future – remember the above average job growth in the next 10 years.
 While robo-advisors are ideal for younger investors with less experience or financial assets, they can hardly manage advanced services like complicated tax management, estate planning, trust funds and retirement planning.

 They also lack empathy and sophistication, and are not fully trusted by consumers: according to a study conducted by Investopedia and the Financial Planning Association, 40% of participants stated that they would not use robo-advisors during extreme market volatility.

 It remains to be seen how the industry develops and whether or not continued innovation will manage to eliminate these shortcomings.
 In the meantime, know that by maximizing those advisor skills of Empathy and Sales, you can probably do very well regardless.